 Having the Test Process in mind will help you implement quality assurance in your projects.
 The different testing phases (i.e., specifying, organizing, planning, executing, analyzing/reporting) are mostly implemented as issue types.
-More information about each phase is provided in the appropriate sections in this User Guide.
+More information about each phase can be obtained in each specific section within the User Guide.